Doron-L/PriceOfCall/README.md

 In order to reduce the number of features, I used principal component analysis.
 Since I wanted to still be able to interpret the features, I applied the PCA in blocks, where I reduced the dimension of features of the same kind together.
 For example, I took all the area codes categories and reduced their dimensions.
 In this way I reduced the number of features and kept their basic meaning.

-In order to fight to low amount of data left after the cleaning procedures, I classified the data by taking a lower number of features, where I cleaned the data only by the features I took.
-Since I cleaned the data by less features, more data was left.
+In order to increase the amount of data left after the cleaning procedures, I classified the data by taking only features that have low numbers of NaNs (i.e., were collected for a longer time period).
 However, the accuracy was still not significantly higher than the one obtained by predicting that all the labels will be 0.

 ## Machine learning aftermath